themanyone/whisper_dictation/README.md

 ## Advantages and tradeoffs.

-Whisper AI is currently the state of the art for open-source voice transcription software.
-[Whisper jax](https://github.com/sanchit-gandhi/whisper-jax) uses optimised JAX code, which is 70x faster than pytorch/numpy, even on old laptops.
+**Whisper JAX or Whisper.cpp?** Whisper AI is currently the state of the art for open-source Python voice transcription software.
+[Whisper JAX](https://github.com/sanchit-gandhi/whisper-jax) accelerates Whisper AI with optimised JAX code.
+[Whisper.cpp](https://github.com/ggerganov/whisper.cpp) takes a different route, and rewrites Whisper AI in bare-metal C++, so it might yield even better performance on some accelerated hardware.
+And, if you already have C++ development libraries, video drivers, tools, and experience, C++ eliminates having to download the roughly 5 GiB of Python dependencies for Whisper JAX.

-Our implementation records audio in the background while `whisper-jax` recognizes spoken dictation and commands.
-There is also a client for the [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) server, if you would rather use that.
+Our implementation may be adapted to use any back-end implimentation of Whisper AI.
+All we do is record audio when sound (hopefully speech) is detected.
+We send the audio to a `whsper-jax` or [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) server to translate the audio into text.

-The tradeoff with running Whisper continuously is that some VRAM stays reserved until shutting down the stand-alone application or servers.
-Depending on hardware and workflow, you might experience issues with other video-intensive tasks, games mostly, while this is running.
+The tradeoff with running Whisper continuously is that some VRAM stays reserved until shutting down the stand-alone application or server.
+Depending on hardware and workflow, you might experience issues with other video-intensive tasks, games mostly, while these things are running.

 **Time limits.** Our voice detection listens for 10 minutes before it gets bored and signs off.
-It then waits an additional 10 minutes for some type of acknowledgement or grunt before shutting down and freeing all resources.
+It then waits an additional 10 minutes for some type of acknowledgement or grunt before shutting down the client and freeing resources.
 Feel free to change the recording duration in `record.py`.
-Be aware that longer recordings use additional /tmp space, which usually sits in RAM.
+Be aware that longer recordings use additional /tmp space, which usually resides in RAM.

-For an extremely light-weight, dictation-only script (which is also less-responsive because it unloads itself from memory when not speaking) try the [voice_typing](https://github.com/themanyone/voice_typing) app.
-It uses the bash shell to record in the background, and load up whisper only when spoken-to.
+For an extremely-simple, light-weight, dictation-only client/server solution, try the [voice_typing](https://github.com/themanyone/voice_typing) app.
+It uses the bash shell to record and loads up whisper only when spoken-to.
+It now has a `whisper.cpp` client too.
 Or try the ancient, less-accurate [Freespeech](https://github.com/themanyone/freespeech-vr/tree/python3) project, which uses old-school Pocketsphinx, but is very light on resources.

-This application is not optimised for making captions or transcripts of pre-recorded material.
+Whisper Dictation is not optimised for making captions or transcripts of pre-recorded material.
 Use [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) or [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) for that.
 They too have a [server with a web interface that makes transcripts for voice recordings and videos](https://github.com/sanchit-gandhi/whisper-jax/blob/main/app/app.py).
 If you want real-time AI captions translating everyone's conversations in the room into English.
 If you want to watch videos with accents that are difficult to understand.
 Or if you just don't want to miss what the job interviewer asked you during that zoom call...
 WHAT???, check out my other project, [Caption Anything](https://github.com/themanyone/caption_anything).
-And generate captions as you record "what you hear" from the audio monitor device (any sounds that are playing through the computer).
+And generate captions as you record live "what you hear" from the audio monitor device (any sounds that are playing through the computer).

-## Whisper.cpp Dependencies.
+## Whisper.cpp Client

-Download and build [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) with whatever acceleration method fits your system.

-We will need a few more dependencies to get the client running.
+We will need a few dependencies to get the `whisper.cpp` client running.

 ```shell
 pip install ffmpeg